 At the core of tips for choosing the right words lies one principle: Avoid fluff.
 That is, avoid superfluous words that don't say anything new or interesting.
 Ask yourself, "Does what I'm about to say or write have value?"
 In truth, some of the most powerful words are the shortest words.

-Winston Churchill once said, "Short words are best, and old words when short are best of all."
+Winston Churchill once said, "Short words are best, and old words, when short, are best of all."
 Smooth, concise wording is the name of the game.
-That's what we're about to explore with these top five tips on word choice.
+That's what we're about to explore with these top five tips on improving your word choice.

 One of the top rules applies to everyday conversation and the written word.
 Be sure to choose the appropriate word or phrase for the context of the situation.
-For example, a stoic professor wouldn't (or at least, shouldn't) curse or use slang in the classroom.
-By the same token, a casual encounter with a friend or loved one wouldn't call for overinflated language and jargon.
+For example, a professor wouldn't (or at least, shouldn't) curse or overuse slang in the classroom.
+By the same token, a casual encounter with a friend or loved one wouldn't call for overinflated language or jargon.

 Another example relates to the medical field.
 Let's say your wife is a hematologist.
-If you were speaking to someone in the medical field, you might say she's a hematologist, because they'll know what that entails.
-On the other hand, if you were out with friends on a Friday night, you might say she "works in the lab at the local hospital."
+If you were speaking to someone in the medical field, you would say she's a hematologist, because they'll know what that entails.
+On the other hand, if you were a colleague, you might say she "works in the lab at the local hospital."
 Those who don't have any reason to understand medical terminology would appreciate the more casual language.

 While we should never change ourselves based on the company we keep, we can level our speech given each setting.

 If you're attempting a short story or novel, do your research.
 More specifically, read everything you can about the time period and location you're exploring.

 For example, the famous Outlander book series by Diana Gabaldon has been adapted for television.
 In one episode, the screenwriters wanted to use the following line: "Is she giving birth to a piano?"
 As Diana was reviewing the script, she noted pianos didn't exist during that time period.
 They wound up changing the line to, "Is she giving birth to a harpsichord?"